Skip to main content

 number of octets.

-NEW Messages that have the \Recent flag set but not the \Seen flag.
-This is functionally equivalent to "(RECENT UNSEEN)".
+Messages that have the \Recent flag set but not the \Seen flag.

 RFC 3501 IMAPv4 March 2003

-NOT <search-key>
+NOT `<search-key>`

 Messages that do not match the specified search key.

-OLD Messages that do not have the \Recent flag set.
-This is functionally equivalent to "NOT RECENT" (as opposed to "NOT NEW").
+Messages that do not have the \Recent flag set.
+This is

-ON <date>
+ON `<date>`

 Messages whose internal date (disregarding time and timezone)